 However, Yanacocha has received bad press due to the adverse effect its operations have had on the sensitive ecosystem.
 Peru’s mining industry has undergone intense scrutiny and conflict in recent years due to similar occurrences.
 It is worth noting that this turmoil is largely the results of careless and unregulated mining.

-Also Read: Gold and Copper Mining in Chile
+Also Read: Copper and Gold Mining in Chile